ILLEGAL TURTLE ACTIVITY

 Even if you are ''NOT'' the person who removed a turtle (adult/juvenile/hatchling/eggs) from the wild, having a native turtle species in your possession someone gave you as a pet makes you guilty of engaging in illegal activities.
 As such, you could be subject to fines and penalties applicable under the Ontario Fish & Wildlife Conservation Act of up to $25,000.

 Some exceptions regarding captivity exist but are regulated under provincial laws and require a permit issued by the Ministry of Natural Resources and Forestry.
-These include studying wild animals as part of scientific research or as part of approved educational programs or being treated by a licensed medical care provider authorized by the Ministry of Natural Resources and Forestry.
+These include studying wild animals as part of scientific research or approved educational programs or being treated by a licensed medical care provider authorized by the Ministry of Natural Resources and Forestry.

 REPORTING ILLEGAL ACTIVITIES